31 May 2017

 New leadership at the Perron Institute

 The Perron Institute for Neurological and Translational Science, formerly the Western Australian Neuroscience Research Institute (WANRI), welcomes Emeritus Professor Alan Robson AO CitWA as its new Board Chair.
-Professor Robson commenced his new role at the AGM and Board meeting last week 26th May.
+Professor Robson commenced his new role at the AGM and Board meeting on 26th May.

 Perron Institute CEO Steve Arnott said this new appointment, combined with our recent name change acknowledging the long standing support of the Perron family, and our recent research successes, represents a whole new era and exciting future for the institute.